BloomTech-Labs/family-promise-service-tracker-fe-a/docs/pull_request_template.md

 ### Description

+**Invited Collaborator(s) to Review
+- Added person to review relating to feature/bug
+- If not available, ask another reviewer on team

 **What work was done?**
+- Describe in detail what's been modified/created

 **Why was this work done?**
+- What is the purpose of the feature?

 **What feature / user story is it for?**
 (Link if possible)